Set Your Goals (band): Burning at Both Ends (2010-2012)

-Inactivity and departure of Ambrose (2013-15)
+Inactivity and departure of Ambrose (2013-2015)

 Following his departure from Set Your Goals, drummer Mike Ambrose joined emo band Misser and can be heard drumming on their 2013 EP “Distancing”, on Rise Records.

 In March 2013, rhythm guitarist Audelio Flores, Jr. suggested via Instagram and Facebook that Set Your Goals was in a deep hibernation.
 He has since started playing with What's Eating Gilbert (featuring Chad Gilbert of New Found Glory), joining the band on their US nationwide tour.

 On May 3, 2013, bassist Joe Saucedo announced via his Twitter account that he had started a new band and had new music on the way.
 One day later he went on to clarify that he had not left Set Your Goals but that the band was still on hold due to vocalist Jordan Brown still recovering and other band members being busy with different projects.

 In February 2014, Matt Wilson founded a record label called Calaveras Records, funded through crowd-funding platform Kickstarter.
 Wilson announced on the Kickstarter page that the label would be re-releasing Set Your Goals' first demos which the band had regained from Eulogy Recordings, just in time for the band's 10th anniversary.
 Wilson also said that as a huge fan of vinyl, he would try to release the new vinyl pressing by April 19, 2014 (also known as Record Store Day).
 On February 21, 2014, the project was fully funded.
 On March 31, Calaveras Records tweeted that the re-release of Set Your Goals's 'Reset' Demo was recognized by Pirates Press as the record of the week for the week of March 28.

-Reformation (2015-Present)
+Reformation (2015-present)

 On December 7, 2015, Set Your Goals announced the reformation of their line-up.
 The band listed show dates for the spring of 2016, beginning with 924 Gilman Street in Berkeley, California.
 In October, the group supported Good Charlotte on their headlining US tour.

+They released their new single ‘Accelerate’ on 28th July 2026.